kfam22/web-sprint-challenge-advanced-web-applications/README.md

 2. What steps can you take in your web apps to keep your data secure?

 A token can be added to the header and validated whenever a user navigates to a new page or requests new information.
-UI can also be changed using protected routes so that a user without valid credentials won't be able to click on links for validated users.
+UI can also be changed using protected routes so that a user without valid credentials won't be able to click on links available to validated users.

 3. Describe how web servers work.